microsoft/dotnet-podcasts/docs/demos/powerapps/README.md

-# Podcast Approval App using Microsoft Power Apps
+# Connecting APIs to the Microsoft Power Platform

 Before getting started, ensure that you have successfully imported the Approval App into your Power Apps environment.
 Follow the detailed guidelines [here](https://github.com/user/repo/src/PowerApps/README.md)